FirmwGuy/CEP/docs/L1_BOND/topics/BONDS-AND-CONTEXTS.md

   Yes, provided the target context already exists or is scheduled earlier in the beat.
 Layer 1 detects cycles and replaces them with explicit facet obligations so closure remains achievable.

 - **What if a facet enzyme fails?**
-  The queue entry stays queued with a checkpoint; `cep_tick` retries on the next beat, and repeated failures escalate to governance layers through a dedicated signal family.
+  The queue entry stays queued with a checkpoint; `cep_tick_l1` retries on the next beat and marks the queue state (`pending`, `fatal`) so governance layers can escalate through a dedicated signal family.

 - **Do adjacency mirrors persist across restarts?**
   No. They are rebuilt from durable bonds during bootstrap, ensuring warm start reliability without polluting the append-only history.